 Super Smash Bros. for Wii U/3DS saw fit to include an online multiplayer mode where there are no items and Final Destination is the only stage available.
-However, in order to force some variety onto the competitive scene, every stage gets their own Final Destination mode.
+However, in order to force some variety onto the competitive scene, almost every stage gets their own Final Destination mode.
 However this comes at a cost that nearly reaches game breaking territory and that is...

 This has fast become the case with Kratos not long after its release.
 Partially due to his immense popularity and heavily to do with his versatility, AP-Gain and general ease-of-use, it's not uncommon online to see at least several of them in a standard free-for-all match.
 It hasn't taken long for him to be labeled a Tier-Induced Scrappy by a large part of the community, with many calling for several nerfs to him.

 On the other hand, it hasn't taken long for some of the more advanced players to figure out his weaknesses.
 Within those circles where Kratos is less of an issue you're more likely to hear loud complaints in the direction of Raiden or Sly Cooper.